Work Permits

 NOTE: AFM does not have control over the decisions U.S. Immigration makes on their processing times.
 Therefore, USCIS processing times may increase/decrease at any time, without notice.
 The AFM’s suggested processing timelines are based on weekly observance of the average turnaround time from submission of application to receipt of approval.
 You may contact our office to confirm times haven't drastically changed.

-We suggest DOWNLOADING/SAVING the files below to your hard drive BEFORE filling them out.
-We also recommend downloading the latest version of Adobe Reader to fill out and save the files.
-Get the latest version here.
+We suggest DOWNLOADING/SAVING files below to your hard drive BEFORE filling them out.

 P2 - Instructions for Completing a P2 Application